Blizzardi/JSONToCSVConverter/README.md

 Flask Framework

 Steps to run the application locally:
-1) From your terminal, traverse to your directory.
+1) From your terminal, traverse to the directory where the files are downloaded.
 2) Run a virtual environment to use for you an by application by using the following commands python-3.5 env source env/bin/activate